Print this page

 1.On the Case Home page, under Manage Documents, click Imports.

-Note: As you complete each page in the Import window, Ringtail saves the details.
+Note: As you complete each page, Ringtail saves the details.
 If you navigate away from the Import window, click Add to reopen the job.
 However, if you click Cancel, you lose all changes.

 3.On the Import Details page, do the following: